w3f/General-Grants-Program/grants/speculative/bidirectional_QR.md

     * weeks 6 - 10; 8000 USD
 4. Integrate all parts together and works as intended
     * weeks 10 - 12; 6000 USD
-5. Coordination of efforts, project management
+5. Coordination of efforts, project management and documentation
     * continuous; 2500 USD

 We can receive payment however it best fits the foundation, but ideally part payment at the end of each milestone. $29,500 / 4.